-The present study contributes to literatures addressing the interrelationship of CL, critical thinking skills, emotional awareness, learning motivation, cognitive development, and broad-minded social competence.
-However, this study is limited to a small number of experimental samples of only 40 learners studying a college material vis-a-vis Islamic radicalism.
+This condition might be caused by the small number of samples so that crushed be caused by the small number of experimental some be caused by the small number of experimental samples of only 40 learners studying a college material vis-a-vis Islamic radicalism.
 Of 40 learners, between 18 male and 22 female learners, there is not found any difference in critical thinking skills in terms of gender difference.
-This condition might be caused by the small number of samples so that critical difference in the variable of gender cannot be exclusively identified.
+This condition might be caused by the small number of samples so that cr [23] difference in the variable of gender cannot be exclusively identified.
 Thus, It is recommended that further studies be conducted by involving more participants with good distribution of gender variable so that there can be learned in detail the contribution of gender diversity to the variable of critical thinking skills.